Honorable Shenna Bellows

 Secretary Bellows grew up in Hancock and is a graduate of Ellsworth High School.
 She holds a B.A. in International Politics and Economics from Middlebury College.
 She volunteered with the Peace Corps in Panama and AmeriCorps VISTA in Nashville, Tennessee.
 She is also a graduate of the Emerge Maine program, the Institute for Civic Leadership in Portland and the Yale Campaign School for Women.

-Secretary Bellows lives with her husband, Brandon, in Manchester, where she serves on the Manchester Conservation Commission.
+Secretary Bellows lives with her husband, Brandon, in Manchester.

 Historical List of Secretaries of State, 1820-present - Provided by the Law and Legislative Reference Library.